-- 10 medium potatoes, peeled and thinly sliced
+- 10 medium potatoes (about 3 pounds), peeled and thinly sliced

 - 3 cups cubed fully cooked ham